NietoCurcio/JAMStack-project/README.md

 Since Nextjs uses pre-rendering, it's optimized to be indexed in google (the Googlebots or Google's web crawlers will get the page with content).
 By default Next.js pre-renders the pages into static HTML.

 ### Content Management System (CMS)

+With Prismic.io headless CMS we can manage the content of our blog, we are also able to preview an unpublished post with Prismic and Next.js integration.

 ## Application flow